-For regular cab models, the top tether anchors are on the back panel behind the passenger seat(s) or center seat.
+For regular cab models, the top tether anchors are on the back panel behind the passenger seat.
 Be sure to use an anchor directly behind the seating position where the child restraint will be placed.

 Driver Side Anchor and Loop (Double and Crew Cab)